austral-electronics/ThunderballH7/README.md

 ### 4. EVALUATE THE AUTOTEST TEMPLATE <a name="test"></a>
 ### 4.1.
 Note and requirement <a name="note_autotest"></a>
  - **Note**
-   This template is intentionally very simple, it is a bare metal example, without DMA or interrupt, using the STM32CubeMX Code Generator for peripherals configuration.
+   This template is intentionally as simple as possible, it is a bare metal example, without DMA or interrupt, using the STM32CubeMX Code Generator for peripherals configuration.
    This template performs the functional test by operating all hardware peripherals as well as the basic software peripherals.
    You can easily clone this example as the basis for your project, so you won't need the SDK directory.

  - **Requirement**
-    To test with the USB Bootloader:
+     - To Bootload a new image using the USB Bootloader:
-        - ThunderballH7
+         - *Thunderball H7 OEM - STM32 H7 Calculator*
+         - *USB-A to USB-C cable (Android phone charging cable)*
+         - *A PC with this SDK*

+     - To test the Web pages demo:
-        - M12<->RJ45 Ethernet Cable
+         - *M12<->RJ45 Ethernet Cable*
-        - M12 CANBus Cable (NMEA2000 Cable)
+         - *M12 CANBus Cable (NMEA2000 Cable)*
-        - 12V Power Supply
+         - *12V Power Supply*

-        - USB-A to USB-C cable (Android Phone charging/PC cable)
+     - To test an RS232 Console on COM1 (stdio redirection) as well as the FRAM, RTC and backlight:
+         - *A Binder 620 to DB9 RS232 cable + an USB To Serial DB9 (RS232) Adapter Cable (see Datasheet for wiring)*

-    To Debug in JTAG/SWD:
+     - To Debug in JTAG/SWD:
-        - ST-LINK/V2 Probe
+         - *Thunderball H7 version with a blind Grommet in the base of the enclosure to access to JTAG/SWD JST connector (See the datasheet)*
-        -
+         - *ST-LINK/V2 Probe*
+         - *JST_2_Ribbon_JTAG_Cable - JTAG Adapter (See the datasheet)*

+     - To perform the entire functional test:
+         - *A small CANbus installation with a sensor that periodically transmits frames.*
+         - *A CANbus Analyser (See frames sended)*
+         - *A RS422 point-to-point cable (!!! with terminations and bias resistors !!!) to send data from TX+/TX- on one COM to RX+/RX- on another.*
+         - *A Binder 620 to RS232 RX only cable (see Datasheet for wiring)*
+         - *Another USB To Serial DB9 (RS232) Adapter Cable*
+         - *Strap the RTS to CTS to fully test the COM1 port*

 ### 4.2.
 Change the IP Address <a name="ip"></a>
 The default IP Adress is static at 192.168.100.222, to change this address edit the file "LWIP/App/lwip.c" line 63

 ### 4.3.
 Modify and Compile the Web pages <a name="web"></a>
 If you modify the web pages, you must first compile the web pages with makefsdata.exe before compiling the application.
 Put the file [makefsdata.exe](https://github.com/ARMmbed/lwip/tree/master/src/apps/httpd/makefsdata) in the folder middleware/third_party/lwip/scr/apps/httpd and run the executable.
 It will create the file fsdata.c, which must be excluded from the buid right-click on it in the project and resource configuration/exclude.

 Run in the VS Code terminal :
 ```
 cd .\Middlewares\Third_Party\LwIP\src\apps\http\
 .\makefsdata.exe